rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 \-

+Though Wednesday's Child was now a solo project, she was also able to enlist [Marj](https://open.spotify.com/artist/3MemR4jMuonGtq4hVBz0HN?si=shqKgHk_RjuK8nZ4LlUwMA), a friend of hers,[](https://open.spotify.com/artist/3MemR4jMuonGtq4hVBz0HN?si=shqKgHk_RjuK8nZ4LlUwMA) to lend vocal chops for her track.
+On *Pedestrian Life*, it's a choice that injects her grooves with both pop immediacy and newfound clarity into her state of mind - as Marj's words tell a sultry tale of longing and escape.
+But despite its pop approach, Elliott insists that the lyrics are still a deeply introspective reflection of her circumstances.
+“It's about enjoying people's company and being bummed that you’ll always need to go back to being alone – back to a life that seems dull without those people”.
+A fair point, I may add, especially when it’s accentuated by the fact that Marj represents the only other contributor on the track.

-“I feel that prior to that, nothing I wrote had any structure to it,” she reflects.
+“I feel that prior to that, nothing I wrote had any structure to it,” she adds.
 “But it's cool, because Zendyll taught me that it's important for songs to be polished.
 Like, it needs some catchiness to it?
 So the poppiness of it, as well as me writing the topline for it was in a way, some of that being practiced.”
-Though Wednesday's Child was now a solo project, she was also able to enlist [Marj](https://open.spotify.com/artist/3MemR4jMuonGtq4hVBz0HN?si=shqKgHk_RjuK8nZ4LlUwMA), a friend of hers,[](https://open.spotify.com/artist/3MemR4jMuonGtq4hVBz0HN?si=shqKgHk_RjuK8nZ4LlUwMA)to lend vocal chops for her track.
-On *Pedestrian Life*, it's a choice that injects her grooves with both a newfound pop assertiveness and clarity into her state of mind - as Marj's words tell a sultry tale of longing and escape.

-Despite its pop approach, Elliott insists that the lyrics are still a deeply introspective reflection of her circumstances.
-“It's about enjoying people's company and being bummed that you’ll always need to go back to being alone – back to a life that seems dull without those people”.
-A fair point, I may add, especially when it’s accentuated by the fact that Marj represents the only other contributor on the track.

 \-